|

 Ría del Piedras.
 This is a quiet stretch of coast with family beaches

-and the opportunity to practise all manner of water sports.
+and the opportunity to practise all manner of water sports and stay in beautiful El Rompido hotels.
 Further still,

 nearing Portugal now, are Lepe, Isla Cristina and Ayamonte.
 Lepe is as